melmliles/Compressive-strength-of-concrete-with-keras/README.md

 To evaluate the impact of a normalized data on the results, we will repeat Part A but we will use a normalized version of the data.
 Recall that one way to normalize the data is by subtracting the mean from the individual predictors and dividing by the standard deviation.

 * PART C:

-Increate the number of epochs:
+Increase the number of epochs:

-We will repeat Part B but with 100 epochs this time for training --> Evaluate how does the mean of the mean squared errors compare to that from Step B.
+We will repeat Part B but with 100 epochs this time for training

+--> Evaluate how does the mean of the mean squared errors compare to that from Step B.

 * PART D:

 Increase the number of hidden layers:

 We will repeat part B but use a neural network with the following instead:
 -Three hidden layers, each of 10 nodes and ReLU activation function.

 --> Evaluate how does the mean of the mean squared errors compare to that from Step B.